tarnjit458/HomeFinder/home-finder/Backend/README.md

 - Make sure pycache folder is empty
 - Make sure migrations folder only has an empty init python file
 - Make sure all the tables in the database are dropped(empty)
-- Make sure your settings python file has the information related to your local database
+- Make sure to add your local database password into the settings.py file in the mysite folder

+# Adding test data into your local database

+- Go to the mysite folder
+- run python csvparser.py